Dresden: 13 February 2023

-The largest section of Winston Churchill, Myth and Reality examines World War II: the leading source of Churchill myths.
+The largest section of Winston Churchill, Myth and Reality examines the Second World War, the leading source of Churchill myths.
 Did an actor deliver his broadcasts?
-Was Coventry bombed to protect his sources of intelligence?
+Did he let Coventry be bombed to protect his sources of intelligence?
 Was Churchill against the Second Front in France?
 Did he exacerbate the Bengal famine, destroy Monte Cassino abbey, refuse to bomb Auschwitz or feed the oppressed in occupied Europe?
-No. But no World War II canard is more persistent than the story that Churchill firebombed Dresden in hatred and revenge for Germany’s bombing of Coventry.
+No. But no canard is more persistent than the story that Churchill firebombed Dresden in hatred and revenge for Germany’s bombing of Coventry.
 That one has been around for over fifty years.
 Continued from Part 5.

 Here is the truth.
 Churchill looked with horror on what he called “the hideous process of bombing open cities from the air.”
 He sanctioned it at times for four reasons: 1) The Germans started it, over Warsaw and Rotterdam.
 2) The British people demanded it after they were bombed.
 3) Britain’s military chiefs considered it the best way to attack Germany.
 4) For a long time it was the only substitute for the “Second Front” the Russians demanded.
 Nevertheless, Churchill challenged the indiscriminate bombing of civilians.
 Of the three allied leaders, he was the only one who did.

 Between February 13th and 15th, 1945, 800 Allied bombers destroyed 1600 acres in Dresden and killed 25,000 people.
 It was bloodthirsty and unnecessary.
 And at least as far back as Kurt Vonnegut’s Slaughterhouse-Five, Churchill has been excoriated for this murderous act.